wpendl99/.github/profile/html/input/input.md

 | file           | Local file                        |
 | submit         | button to trigger form submission |

-In order to create an input you specify the desired `type` attribute along with any other attribute associated with the input.
+In order to create an input you specify the desired `type` attribute along with any other attribute associated with that specific input.
 Here is an example of a checked radio button and its associated label.

 ```html
 <label for="checkbox1">Check me</label>